- US Online Poker

 In order to assure legal compliance, Jackpot uses geolocation technology.
 It won’t allow you to use the app if you’re physically outside of one of the permitted states.

-On the other hand, a number of US states have their own iLotteries, and more are joining the trend each year.
+On the other hand, there are a number of US states with online lotteries, and more are joining the trend each year.
 Depending on where you live, you might already have online access directly through the lottery’s own website.

 If your state hasn’t approved Jackpocket and doesn’t have an iLottery, then you’re out of luck for the time being.
 That said, Jackpocket is working on getting approval in additional states.
 You can sign up for their mailing list so you’ll be the first to know if they do become available.
 In that case, you may even receive an offer to participate in early-access trials before it becomes available to the general public.

 There are several deposit and withdrawal options regardless of where you live, but the options vary a little bit from state to state.
 Here are your choices:

 You will be able to withdraw money using the same method you used to deposit.
 Note that some of these may incur additional fees on top of Jackpocket’s deposit fee.

 Under the terms of Jackpocket’s agreement with the states it serves, it can redeem winning tickets under $600 on your behalf.
 This is done instantly and automatically.
 By the time you know that you have a winning ticket, the money will already be in your account.

 Prizes over $600 have to be redeemed by you and in person.
 If you’re lucky enough to have won a big prize, Jackpocket will get in touch to arrange a safe and convenient way of delivering your winning ticket to you so that you can redeem it.